Internet Speed Test Canada

 Why Is My Internet Slow?

 If your speed test results are disappointing, the issue usually falls into one of five categories.
 Here is how to diagnose which one applies to you.
+For a fuller step-by-step walkthrough, use our Canadian slow internet troubleshooting guide.

 1. WiFi Issues (Most Common)